How to Automate CI/CD Pipeline Using Jenkins?

 The main components of the Jenkins distributed architecture are:

-- Master Node: The master node of Jenkins is responsible for orchestrating all the pipelines submitted to it.
-All the configuration of the pipelines can be done using the user interface of the Jenkins master.
+- Master Node: Jenkins' master node orchestrates all the submitted pipelines.
+All the pipeline configurations can be done using the Jenkins master user interface.
 It communicates with the agent nodes to schedule the pipelines, monitor them, and show the output of the completed pipelines.
-It also stores all the credentials required for accessing servers, S3 storage, etc.
+It also stores all the credentials required to access servers, S3 storage, etc.

 CI/CD pipeline Workflow

-The flowchart above showcases a common CI/CD pipeline that teams implement for releasing their products.
+The flowchart above showcases a common CI/CD pipeline that teams implement to release their products.
 Such a pipeline can be automated using Jenkins.

 First, the developers make the required changes to the code and push the updated code to a repository.
 The CI/CD pipeline needs to be triggered by a certain action or event.
 When using a GitHub repository, we use GitHub Actions to alert Jenkins to run a pipeline whenever a new commit changes the source code.
 You can also set it to be triggered at set time intervals.